Why is this medication prescribed?

 Before taking doxycycline,

-- be aware that antacids, calcium supplements, iron products, and laxatives containing magnesium interfere with doxycycline, making it less effective.
-Take doxycycline 1 hour before or 2 hours after antacids (including sodium bicarbonate), calcium supplements, and laxatives containing magnesium.
-Take doxycycline 2 hours before or 3 hours after iron preparations and vitamin products that contain iron.
+- be aware that antacids containing magnesium, aluminum, or calcium, calcium supplements, iron products, and laxatives containing magnesium interfere with doxycycline, making it less effective.
+Take doxycycline 2 hours before or 6 hours after taking antacids, calcium supplements, and laxatives containing magnesium.
+Take doxycycline 2 hours before or 4 hours after iron preparations and vitamin products that contain iron.

 - you should know that when you are receiving doxycycline for prevention of malaria, you should also use protective measures such as effective insect repellent, mosquito nets, clothing covering the whole body, and staying in well-screened areas, especially from early nighttime until dawn.
 Taking doxycycline does not give you full protection against malaria.

-- you should know that when doxycycline is used during pregnancy or in babies or children up to age 8, it can cause the teeth to become permanently stained.
-Doxycycline should not be used in children under age 8 except for inhalational anthrax or if your doctor decides it is needed.
+- you should know that when doxycycline is used during pregnancy or in babies or children up to 8 years of age, it can cause the teeth to become permanently stained.
+Doxycycline should not be used in children under 8 years of age except for inhalational anthrax or if your doctor decides it is needed.

 What special dietary instructions should I follow?